On the diffusive limits of radiative heat transfer system I: well prepared initial and boundary conditions: Introduction

 \section{Introduction}

 Radiative transfer equation describes the physical phenomenon of energy transport in radiation.
-It has a variety of applications, such as cooling glass and heat transfer in gas turbines.
+It has a variety of applications, such as cooling glass \cite{thommes2002numerical}, radiation hydrodynamics \cite{mihalas2013foundations}, astrophysics \cite{peraiah2002introduction}, and greenhouse effect \cite{bardos2021radiative,golse2021stratified}.
 In this paper we consider a model of glass cooling with the radiative heat transfer equation coupled with a heat equation.
 The model is given by